Design principles of the cytotoxic CD8+ T-cell response: Results

 Next, we explored regulatory design space by evaluating responses of different designs against diverse infection scenarios, sampled on a grid of immunogenicities ($\kappa$) and reproduction numbers $(R_0)$ (Fig.~\ref{fig3}B). {For each infection scenario $(\kappa,R_0)$, we identified the ensemble of near-optimal designs, $\Theta(\kappa,R_0)$.
-A design $\vec\theta$ belongs to this ensemble if its incurred total harm (eq.~\ref{eq: clear_tox}) is within $10^{-2}\times S_\text{max}$ of the minimum realized total harm from all sampled designs for that infection.
+A design $\vec\theta$ belongs to this ensemble if its incurred total harm (eq.~\ref{eq: clear_tox}) is within $10^{-2}\times S_\text{max}$ of the minimum realized total harm from all sampled designs for that infection; note that the maximum number of susceptible cells $S_\text{max}$ provides a convenient reference scale against which to quantify harm (cell death).
 Finally, we clustered infections based on their ensemble-averaged design parameters $\langle\vec\theta\rangle_{\Theta(\kappa,R_0)}$} (SI Appendix, Fig.~\ClusterInput).
-Four coherent design classes emerged, loosely corresponding to intuitive pathogen ``archetypes" (Fig.~\ref{fig3}B): {\bf I---}non-replicating, self-like/auto-immune inducing or allergenic antigens ($R_0=1$); {\bf II---}highly immunogenic bacteria and viruses (high $\kappa$ or high $R_0$); {\bf III---}intermediate replication and detectability, typifying mixed-strategy intracellular pathogens (mid-high $R_0$, mid-high $\kappa$); {\bf IV---}difficult to detect threats such as growing tumors (low $\kappa$, broad range of $R_0$).
-The Pareto trade-off between infection harm and toxicity differs across these archetypes: designs optimized for archetypes I-III nearly eliminate infection damage with limited immunopathology, while designs in archetype IV show a strong trade-off (Fig.~\ref{fig3}C).
+Three coherent design classes emerged, loosely corresponding to intuitive pathogen ``archetypes" (Fig.~\ref{fig3}B): {\bf I---} highly immunogenic bacteria and viruses (high $\kappa$ or high $R_0$), associated with type-I immunity~\cite{Iwasaki2015-qi}; {\bf II---} non-replicating, self-like/auto-immune inducing or allergenic antigens ($R_0=1$), in part associated with type-II immunity~\cite{Iwasaki2015-qi}; {\bf III---} mid-range threats (low-medium $\kappa$ and $R_0$) including difficult to detect pathogens and slowly growing tumors.
+The balance between minimizing toxicity and clearing infection (i.e., reducing harm) differs across these archetypes, resulting in different design strategies: signal-sensitive designs optimized for archetypes I and III prioritize pathogen clearance at the cost of increased immunopathology, with the severity of the trade-off varying by scenario, whereas the largely pre-programmed designs optimized for archetype II suppress toxicity to avoid autoimmunity (Fig.~\ref{fig3}C).